-The California National Party candidate for Governor exceeded expectations in last week’s recall election, garnering around 25,000*.
-Support for Michael Loebs was found in all counties except Alpine and Stanislaus, for an overall .349% baseline of the state total.
-He performed especially well in regions where he campaigned – San Francisco had the largest vote share with 1%, whilst Los Angeles had the largest number of votes with 6,818.
+The California National Party candidate for Governor exceeded expectations in last week’s recall election, garnering around 25,400*.
+Support for Michael Loebs was found in all counties except Alpine, for an overall .2% of the state vote total.
+He performed especially well in regions where he campaigned – Humboldt County had the largest vote share with .4% (194 votes), whilst Los Angeles had the largest number of votes with 6,818 (.2% vote share).

 Other top performing counties include: